Can Too Much Chlorine in Hot Tub Damage it?

 How often should you maintain your hot tub?

-It’s not a bad idea to get into a routine with your hot tub maintenance so that you can make sure that you’ve always got just the right amount of chlorine in your hot tub.
+It’s not a bad idea to get into a routine with your hot tub maintenance so that you can always have just the right amount of chlorine in your hot tub.

 To keep it at the proper levels, it’s not a bad idea to add chlorine every two or three days, if that is what the water test suggests (ie. chlorine levels are low).
 You should also perform weekly maintenance on it to make sure you don’t have any damage occurring.
 This should include: